typesense/typesense-website/docs-site/content/0.21.0/api/collections.md

 it's not always possible to know upfront what fields your documents might contain.

 In such a scenario, you can define a wildcard field with the name `.*` and  type `auto` to let Typesense automatically detect the type of the fields automatically.
-In fact, you can use any RegEx expression to define a field name.
+In fact, you can use **any RegEx expression to define a field name**.

 <Tabs :tabs="['JSON']">
   <template v-slot:JSON>